FAQ

 - 04

-We offer youth mentoring, peer support groups, family counseling referrals, community outreach events, school-based education, and workshops on conflict resolution, emotional wellness, and gun safety.
+We provide youth mentoring, peer support groups, family counseling referrals, community outreach events, school-based education, and workshops on conflict resolution, emotional wellness, and gun safety.

 - 05

-Contact us.
-We can provide intervention support, connect you to local violence interrupters, or guide you through safety planning and referral services.
+Reach out to us for intervention support, connections to local violence interrupters, and guidance on safety planning and referral services.

 - 06